Runners and riders: Who will vie to replace Rishi Sunak as leader of the Tories?

 Editor

-With Labour coming out on top at the General Election, talk has already turned to who could replace Rishi Sunak as the Conservative Party’s leader.
+Rishi Sunak has said he will quit as Tory leader once arrangements are in place to choose his successor, triggering a potentially acrimonious contest to replace him.

+Mr Sunak led the Conservatives to their worst ever general election result as Labour came out on top.

-But following huge losses for the Tories, several top Cabinet ministers have lost their seats – meaning Penny Mordaunt and other possible runners have been knocked out of the race before it even started.
+Following huge losses for the Tories, a dozen top Cabinet ministers have lost their seats – meaning Penny Mordaunt and other possible runners have been knocked out of the race before it even started.

 Here are the key contenders to watch: